 However, she supposedly looked from the tower and saw her husband with another woman causing her to throw herself from the tower.

-There have been several attempt to demolish the tower, but each time one or more of the construction workers ended up dying in fall related accidents and so the tower remains standing.
+There have been several attempts to demolish the tower, but each time one or more of the construction workers ended up dying in fall-related accidents and so the tower remains standing.

 It is also said that odd noises and screams come from inside the tower and if you circle it 6 times a ghastly apparition will manifest!